-In 1996, Mercer University established a clinical relationship with Memorial Health Hospital, which provided instruction for third and fourth year medical students at Mercer School of Medicine.
-Mercer University School of Medicine established the full 4 year MD program on the Savannah Campus in 2008.
-Memorial Health University Medical Center serves as a teaching hospital for Mercer University School of Medicine.
-Memorial Health Hospital remains the sponsoring institution for the residency program officially called the Mercer University School of Medicine (Savannah) Program.
-Its significant, and growing research and service programs are recognized nationally and internationally.
+In 1996, Mercer University established a clinical relationship with Memorial Health, which provides instruction for third and fourth year medical students at Mercer University School of Medicine.
+Mercer University School of Medicine established the full four-year MD program on the Savannah Campus in 2008.
+Memorial University Medical Center serves as a teaching hospital for Mercer University School of Medicine.
+Memorial remains the sponsoring institution for the residency program officially called the Mercer University School of Medicine (Savannah) Program.
+Its significant growing research and service programs are recognized nationally and internationally.

 Welcome Note by Savannah Campus Dean Dr William Bina

 In Savannah, the educational program for the M.D. degree has grown to an entering class size of 60 from its beginning as a four year education program in 2008.
 With our exceptional clinical partners, Savannah medical students receive a superb clinical education and are exposed to a diversity of clinical experiences in supportive learning settings that allows for close interaction with the medical residents and expert clinical faculty.
 Additionally, our campus has a significant and rising research enterprise.
 Its community and global service programs are substantial and growing.